alter5/citygo-frontend-angular/README.md

 ![image](https://github.com/alter5/city-go/assets/36527069/32543e74-189a-4cbf-a3a5-0dc8a7adfdaa)

-The website is responsive, and able to be viewed in mobile browsers.
+The website uses a responsive mobile-first design, and can be viewed in mobile browsers.
 The navbar links are collapsed into a hamburger menu

 ![image](https://github.com/alter5/city-go/assets/36527069/b3218f5d-ca7d-4738-a441-2767fa8df602)